sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 2.8
 Stable tag: 3.1

-Creates a feed that complies to the XML Sitemap protocol ready to be submitted to Google, Yahoo, MSN, Ask.com and others.
+Creates a feed that complies with the XML Sitemap protocol ready to be submitted to Google, Yahoo, MSN, Ask.com and others.

 == Description ==

-This plugin dynamically creates an XML feed that complies to the XML Sitemap protocol.
+This plugin dynamically creates an XML feed that complies with the XML Sitemap protocol.
 There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml and yourblogurl.tld/feed/sitemap ready to be submitted to search engines like Google, Yahoo, MSN, Ask.com and others.

 An entry `Sitemap: http://yourblogurl.tld/sitemap.xml` is added to the (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.